BUYER READINESS

 When BANT Alone Is Enough

-When you need DecisionScope on top.
-The picture inverts the moment the deal stops looking like the buyer BANT was built for.
-BANT's "Authority" looks for one name.
-The current B2B buying decision involves thirteen internal stakeholders and nine external influencers, and under uncertainty that group expands further and pulls decision authority upward (Spekman and Stern, 1979).
-"Authority: yes" identifies a signer.
-It does not map the twelve other people who can stall the deal, which is the work the Alignment Protocol exists to do.
+- The buying decision involves more than one signer.
+BANT's “Authority” looks for one name.
+The current B2B buying decision involves thirteen internal stakeholders and nine external influencers.
+“Authority: yes” identifies a signer.
+It does not map the twelve other people who can stall the deal.

 Common Failures of Using BANT Without Readiness Diagnostics

-The Timeline That Was Never Real.
 The buyer named Q3.
 The rep logged a valid timeline and forecasted the deal accordingly.
 Q3 came and went.
 The timeline was not a lie.
 It was a forecast the buyer made about their own future behavior, inside a buying process they do not fully control.
-BANT recorded the buyer's intention.
-It had no field for the buyer's actual capacity to deliver on it.

-The Authority of One.
 The contact had purchase authority.
 That part was true.
 The contact also had twelve colleagues, and three of them had unspoken objections that surfaced only in the final internal review, when the deal was supposed to be closing.

-Budget Confirmed, Confidence Absent.
-"Do you have budget for this?" got a clear yes.
-The buyer could pay.
-The buyer still could not picture the solution working in their specific environment, with their data, their team, their constraints.
-Vendor consideration and vendor switching are two separate gates with different drivers: getting into the buyer's consideration set is not the same as getting the buyer to leave what they already have (Heide and Weiss, 1995).
+Vendor consideration and vendor switching are two separate gates with different drivers: getting into the buyer's consideration set is not the same as getting the buyer to leave what they already have.
 BANT confirmed the buyer could buy.
 It did not confirm the buyer believed it would work.

 None of these are framework failures in the sense of BANT doing its job badly.
 They are scope failures: BANT did exactly what a screening gate does, and the deal died in the space a screening gate was never built to see.
 That space is what the readiness diagnostic measures, and it is why top performers spend their attention there.